-They had one son, Wilfred Richard "Fred" Mahoney Jr. and made their home for many years in Greensburg, Westmoreland County, PA.
+They produced one son, Wilfred Richard "Fred" Mahoney Jr. and made their home for many years in Greensburg, Westmoreland County, PA.

 The year after marriage, Wilfred registered for the military draft, during World War I. The registrar marked him as short and slender, with brown hair and dark brown eyes.
 At the time, he and Anna made their home at 138 Franklin Street in Greensburg.
 The card shows that Wilfred was providing support for his wife and widowed mother, and that he was employed as a baggage clerk for the Pennsylvania Railroad company in Greensburg.

 Wilfred later became a machinist.
 They were members of Our Lady of Grace Church in Greensburg.
 Nephews and nieces called Anna "Nanny" and Wilbert as "Wo."

 The Mahoneys seem to have enjoyed visits with family, as evidenced by the social columns of newspapers over the years.
 For example, the April 21, 1930 edition of the Uniontown Morning Herald said that "Mrs. W.R.
 Mahoney of Greensburg returned to her home Saturday afternoon after spending a few days visiting her mother, Mrs. Samuel Walls of Hopwood."
 In August 1950, the Morning Herald reported that "Mrs. Amelia Bowser of Evans street and Mr. and Mrs. George Beggs of Hopwood road, were weekend guests of Mr. and Mrs. Wilfred Mahoney of Greensburg."

 When the federal census was taken in 1920, they lived on Franklin Street in Greensburg.
 Wilfred's widowed mother, Ella Mahoney, made her home with them.
 Wilfred worked that year as a railroad inspector.